 Kimball, in a deposition for a civil lawsuit involving the property, stated under oath, that Watts “knowingly altered a personal financial statement to show a value of $13,000,000.”
 Kimball says this figure was created by Watts so he could influence another bank to pick up part of the loan which had exceeded the ability of Maryland Bank to make by itself.

-Kimball was a first-rate builder but had no skills in the restaurant business and no family available to help him run the restaurant and hotel, a tragic combination which often puts the owner on the fast-track to financial doom.
+Kimball was a first-rate builder but had no skills in the restaurant business and no family available to help him run the restaurant and hotel, a tragic combination that often puts the owner on the fast track to financial doom.
 But Chuck had a close relationship with the son-in-law and son of his late buddy, banker Jack Daugherty, the founder of Maryland Bank & Trust Company.
-The two heirs to Jack Daugherty, G. Thomas Daugherty and Thomas B. Watts, had taken over operation of the bank after the senior Daugherty died.
+The two heirs to Jack Daugherty, G. Thomas Daugherty, and Thomas B. Watts, had taken over operation of the bank after the senior Daugherty died.
 Kimball also had “an angel,” a financial backer who had pledged five valuable waterfront lots he owned at The Landings nearby as collateral for the loan.

 This source of private lending, Dr. Ngozika J. Nwaneri, with whom Kimball had been doing business for fifteen years, repeated his desire to provide funds Kimball might need to make his payments on the Lodge and restaurant as winter months approached and sales dipped below the costs of carrying the notes and expenses.

 The bank’s CEO was Watts, who told Kimball in 2008 he would have the money he needed to build the new hotel and restaurant.